Integrating Advanced Scheduling within laboratory operations delivers greater efficiency and improved customer service.

 - Right first time – Advanced scheduling capability that provides full visibility and enables faster, smarter decision making for optimal lab execution balancing due dates and resource availability.

-These success factors can be achieved with the help of an add-on solution to LIMS, namely SIMATIC IT Preactor AS, an Advanced Planning and Scheduling solution from Siemens.
+These success factors can be achieved with the help of an add-on solution to LIMS, namely Opcenter APS, an Advanced Planning and Scheduling solution from Siemens.

 Together, ERP, LIMS and Advanced Scheduling form a complete SMART informatics solution that enables cross-functional access to real-time information, less manual planning, and more time/cost-efficient data entry.

-Preactor Lab Scheduling (PLS) improves lab PLANNING by:
+Opcenter APS Lab Scheduling improves lab PLANNING by: